UK Threat Levels

 The United Kingdom Terror Threat Levels, often referred to as UK Threat Levels, are the alert states that have been in use since 1 August 2006 by the British government to warn of forms of terrorist activity.
-In September 2010 the threat levels for Northern Ireland-related terrorism were also made available.
-In July 2019 changes were made to the terrorism threat level system, to reflect the threat posed by all forms of terrorism, irrespective of ideology.
+In September 2010, the threat levels for Northern Ireland-related terrorism were also made available.
+In July 2019, changes were made to the terrorism threat level system, to reflect the threat posed by all forms of terrorism, irrespective of ideology.
 There is now a single national threat level describing the threat to the UK, which includes Islamist, Northern Ireland, left-wing and right-wing terrorism.
 Before 2006, a colour-based alert scheme known as BIKINI state was used.
 The response indicates how government departments and agencies and their staffs should react to each threat level.

-Current threat level

-The current National Threat Level is "substantial”, which was set on 9 February 2022.
-It had been raised to "severe" following the Liverpool Women's Hospital bombing on 14 November 2021.

-The current level of Northern Ireland-related Threat Level to Northern Ireland is "Substantial".
-It was lowered to this level on 22 March 2022 having been at "Severe" since 2010.

 Categories of threat

 Since 23 July 2019, the Home Office has reported two different categories of terrorist threat: